portalpayments/portalwallet/README.md

 Each mint has a single accounts - the docs at https://solanacookbook.com/references/token.html#how-to-get-a-token-mint.

 New tokens are issued directly into users Associated Token Accounts.
-Eg. a some USDC is minted directly into Joe User's USDC wallet.
+For example: some USDC is minted directly into Joe User's USDC wallet.

 ```
 Keypairs